Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * WARN if a validation reports a warning, or reports a failure and `--fail-severity` is at its default.
 * WARN if a validation run did not finish within `--timeout`.
 The runs that did finish keep their findings and the summary names the group that was left unchecked, so a slow group cannot hide a problem another group reported.
 A run that finds a failure still wins over the timeout.
 * CRIT only if `--fail-severity=crit` is set and a validation reports a failure.
-* WARN if the installation is too broken for LibreNMS to validate it: its PHP dependencies are missing, Composer is not installed at all, or its configuration file does not parse, does not start with an opening PHP tag, or ends with a closing one.
+* WARN if the installation is too broken for LibreNMS to validate it: its PHP dependencies are missing, Composer is not installed at all, or its configuration file does not parse or ends with a closing PHP tag.
+Two further cases are recognised but cannot currently occur, because LibreNMS never reports them: a configuration file without its opening PHP tag, and dependencies that are merely outdated rather than missing.
+See "A configuration file without its opening PHP tag is not reported" below.
 Nothing was validated in that case, but the cause is something to repair on the installation, so it belongs on the list of things to fix.
 LibreNMS prints these aborts in the shape of an ordinary finding, so the state comes from the report rather than from the exit code, which cannot tell them apart.
 The two dependency findings are worth knowing about separately: LibreNMS runs that group ahead of everything else and gives up on the whole run when it fails, so what looks like a single failed validation means no other group was looked at.
 * UNKNOWN if the check cannot reach a validation at all: LibreNMS refuses to run as the configured `--user`, it does not know its own installation directory, `--path` does not hold a LibreNMS installation, or the validation produced no report.
 These say nothing about the installation and are usually a matter of `--path`, `--php-path` or `--user`.
 * UNKNOWN if a validation reports a status this check has no meaning for.
 The summary counts those results separately, so an UNKNOWN never appears next to a line claiming nothing was found.
 This is what a LibreNMS release that introduced a new status looks like; update the check.
 * OK if none of the groups named with `--group` was run.
 A group that is legitimately absent on a given host looks exactly like a typo in `--group`, so this stays quiet by default.
 Set `--no-match-severity=warn` or `--no-match-severity=unknown` on hosts where a missing group means the check is misconfigured.